iamphedz/CookieCartJS/README.md

 });
 ```

-You can configure it outside its source by including this before initializing it:
+You can configure it outside its source by including this before initializing it in your main js file:

 ```javascript
 CookieCart.configure({